-- threshold¶ (float) Threshold probability value for transforming probability predictions to binary (0 or 1) predictions, in the case of binary or multi-label inputs. - compute\on\step# (bool) Forward only calls update() and return None if this is set to False. - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. - process\group# (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world) - dist\sync\fnf (Optional[Callable]) Callback that performs the allgather operation on the metric state.
-When None, DDP will be used to perform the all gather.
+- num\classes # (int) Number of classes in the dataset. - threshold (float) Threshold value for binary or multi-label probabilites. default: 0.5 - compute\on\step (bool) Forward only calls update () and return None if this is set to False. default: True - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process\group # (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)

+• dist\sync\fn# (Optional[Callable]) - Callback that performs the allgather operation on the metric state.
+When None, DDP will be used to perform the allgather

 '''

-from torchmetrics import HammingDistance
+from torchmetrics import MatthewsCorrcoef

-target = torch.tensor([[0, 1], [1, 1]])
+target = torch.tensor([1, 1, 0, 0])

-preds = torch.tensor([[0, 1], [0, 1]])
+preds = torch.tensor([0, 1, 0, 0])

-hamming_distance = HammingDistance()
+matthews_corrcoef = MatthewsCorrcoef(num_classes=2)

-hamming_distance(preds, target)
+matthews_corrcoef(preds, target)

-tensor(0.2500)
+tensor(0.5774)

 '''